There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Maybe it was because the character was played by Nick Nolte, but I always thought there was something up with Frank.
-I never really trusted him so, while I could get behind the brothers' desire to save their father, I never thought the brothers would succeed.
+I never really trusted him, so while I could get behind the brothers' desire to save their father, I never thought the brothers would succeed.
 From the beginning of the movie, I assumed the brothers would be double crossed somehow.
 Was I right in my assumption?
 You will have to see the movie to find out, but I think this assumption made the character of Frank lose something.

 I think Nick Nolte did the best he could at making me sympathize with Frank.
 However, the simple fact of being played by an actor who plays almost exclusively antagonists made me too suspicious of the character.
 Ultimately, this suspicion ruined what I think the filmmakers wanted to do with the character.
-Again, I bought the brothers' drive to save and meet their father, but my lack of trust for Frank definitely made me less invested in whether or not the brothers succeeded.
+Again, I bought the brothers' drive to save and meet their father, but my lack of trust for Frank definitely made me less invested in whether or not the brothers would succeed.

 Grade: C+ (77pts)

 The Ridiculous 6 was the kind of movie that I went into expecting it to be a stupid comedy.
 Whether it was going to be the right kind of stupid or the wrong kind of stupid, I did not know, but I assumed it was going to have a very dumb style of comedy.
-In that regard, I was correct, but there were definitely aspects of the comedy that I liked as well as aspects that I did not.
-I liked the silly style of comedy that came from silly characters saying or doing silly things.
-Between the main cast and the vast collection of silly sidecharacters, this type of comedy kept me laughing from start to finish.
+In that regard, I was correct, but there were definitely aspects of the comedy that I liked, as well as aspects that I did not.
+I liked the silly style of comedy that came from the silly characters saying or doing silly things.
+Between the main cast and the vast collection of silly side-characters, this type of comedy kept me laughing from start to finish.

 Movie Beasts (author) from MA on April 07, 2019:

 Thanks for the comment!
 The movie definitely had its problems, but it was moderately entertaining with some laugh out loud moments.
 I definitely think there is some fun to be had with this movie.